 3D Printers/Prototyping Equipment

 The Fortus 250 3D printer can build models up to 10" x 10" x 12" (size of build box) using ABS plastic in layer thicknesses of .007 inch, .010 inch, or .013 inch.
 This printer replaced the Dimension 3D printer in February 2015.
 It uses the same software as the Fortus 400 3D printer.
-Watch it at work.
+Watch (no audio) it at work.
 Manufacturer info.

 This photo gallery shows a transformer -- video cassette to dog -- printed on the Dimension printer with a file from Stratasys, the company that manufactures the Dimension, the Fortus, and the Objet 260 3D printers.